Pet Help & Rescue (PHaR)

 User information may not be necessary on sender's side

 The second iteration was carefully crafted based on user input, UI standards, and developer collaboration.
-It received positive feedback, so I adjusted the flow for the final deliverables (hi-fidelity designs).
+It received positive feedback, so I adjusted the flow for the final deliverables (high-fidelity designs).

 Stepping in as Product Manager